grbarbosa3/SQL-Journey/README.md

 Welcome to my **SQL Journal Notebook**, a magical record of exercises and notes from the FGV SQL course. 🐲

+Click on the fg_sql_notes.ipynb to open the preview of the notebook OR

+you can have replicate it using these steps 👇🏻

 ## ⚡ How to Run
 1. Clone this repository:
    ```bash